baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======

+* 07/2020: Our paper, *Toward Silicon-Proven Detailed Routing for Analog and Mixed-Signal Circuits*, is accepted by ICCAD 2020.

+* 07/2020: Our paper, *Effective Analog-Mixed-Signal Circuit Placement Considering System Signal Flow*, is accepted by ICCAD 2020.

 * 08/2019: Hao received the **Graduate Student Fellowship** from the Cockrell School of Engineering, The Univeristy of Texas at Austin.

 * 08/2019: Hao joined the UTDA Lab, The University of Texas at Austin, as a Ph.D. student.